-Fibrinogen values are reported as mean (standard deviation; min-max)
+Fibrinogen values are reported as mean (standard deviation; min-max) Score: 8.
+No graph, -5.
+The stratification of CVD is not logarithmically based, -1.
+Nothing about skewness is mentioned, -1.

 Methods: The differences in the mean serum fibrinogen levels between those prior CVD and those with no prior CVD were tested using a t test which assume equal variances.
 95 % confidence intervals were also generated with the same assumption of equal variances.
 Inference: Serum fibrinogen was 319.57 mg/dL among those with no prior CVD and 334.46 mg/dL among those with a history of CVD.
 The observed difference of those with no history of CVD having 14.89 mg/dL lower fibrinogen levels than those with prior history of CVD would not be unusual if the true difference in mean CVD levels were between 10.42 mg/dL and 19.35 mg/dL lower in the population with a history if CVD, based on calculated 95% confidence intervals.
 Furthermore, a t test which assumes equal variance indicates that this observation is statistically significant at a level of 0.05 (two-sided P=0.0000).
 We can therefore conclude that the mean serum fibrinogen levels are different between those who have CVD history and those who do not.
+Score: 8.
+Wrong interpretation of confidence interval, -1.
+We should report P<0.001 when P of stat output is 0, -1.

 Since linear regression analysis is essentially the t test, especially when assuming equal variance among populations, then running linear regression analysis on the same data set should yield the same values.
 In particular, when using the Stata software, the difference in means reported using the t test, standard deviation, P value, and 95% confidence intervals are exactly the same as those reported in the linear regression analysis.
 When reading the output of the linear regression analysis, these values can be found on the second table provided by the software, though the difference in the mean is reported as the coefficient and, in this particular case, is positive instead of negative.
 Linear regression analysis indicates this difference in means, but the t test will indicate how it is different based on the sign (i.e. a negative difference means that the mean is lower in the population without history of CVD).
+Score: 7.
+No clear corresponding is given, especially for slope, interception, -2.
+Standard Error for intercept does not equal to the standard error for the sample mean of non-CVD group. -1.